variantstudios/greeleydowntown.com/pages/more/dda-board-directors/index.md

 permalink: /dda-board-directors/
 ---

-Downtown Development Authority (DDA) Board of Directors meetings take place the 3rd Thursday of each month at 7:30am.
+Greeley Downtown Development Authority (DDA) Board meetings take place the 3rd Thursday of each month at 7:30 am.
 These meetings are held in the conference room on the 3rd Floor of the Chase Tower (822 7th Street) and are open to the public.

 ***The Thursday, March 19th DDA Board Meeting has been cancelled.
 Our next regularly scheduled meeting will be on Thursday, April 16th&nbsp;***

 ![DDA Board of Directors](/assets/20200220-084406.jpg){: width="3884" height="1714"}

-### Board of Directors
+### Board Members

 * Drew Notestine, *Thomas & Tyler*
 * Tom Grant, *Grant & Hoffman*